Ryu Hayabusa: Merchandise

+Merchandising of the character has appealing to EndGadget for its chibi form that contrasts his signature style.
 Ninja Gaiden II statues of Ryu were released in 2008 by First 4 Figures and NECA.
 Other action figures based on his Ninja Gaiden incarnations were made available by Kotobukiya in 2005 and One 2 One Collectibles in 2009.
 A limited-edition figurine of Ryu battling enemy character Regent of the Mask was included along with an art book and soundtrack in the 2012 collector's-edition release of Ninja Gaiden 3.
 In 2015, a 13" resin statue of Ryu was released by Multiverse Studios, available in variations of either his Ninja Gaiden III or classic series costumes and the base adorned with LED lights.

 Ryu has featured on decisively less Dead or Alive merchandise than his female counterparts.
 Epoch Co. distributed a Japan-exclusive action figure, while Koei Tecmo released a keychain and a three-dimensional poster in 2013 featuring Ryu and the Dead or Alive 5 Plus cast.